CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Future work

 \section{Future work}

-Testing the robustness of the SGI algorithm to the noises in faulty Scene graph generation (node, state edges) can better assess the practical value of our algorithm.
-However, all VLMs struggle with \textbf{visual + text} based sequence planning tasks, further complicated by the addition of \textbf{just one basic error}.
-In such scenarios, diving deeper into the model scene representation will be slightly out of scope for this work, \textit{left as a future scope}.
+All VLMs struggle with \textbf{visual + text} based sequence planning tasks, further complicated by the addition of \textbf{just one basic error}.
+Optimizing the SGI algorithm for skipping certain states would be the next step in development in this iterative step-by-step decision making.
 Since our algorithm is based on the idea of simulating each step/action in a sequence, in its core, it's not really dependent on the scene graph.
 Future work will look into the extension of step-by-step simulation to other forms of reasoning algorithms.
+We will also be generalizing the SGI algorithm beyond static images to video-based reasoning.